Jackyl

-Jackyl is a rock band formed in 1991.
-Their sound has been described as hair metal and southern rock.
+Jackyl is an American rock band formed in Kennesaw, Georgia in 1991.
+They play a fusion of glam metal and Southern rock.
 Their self-titled debut album has sold more than a million copies in the United States with hit singles like "Down on Me" and "When Will It Rain".
 The band is best known for the song "The Lumberjack", which features a chainsaw solo by lead singer Jesse James Dupree.